cinemascience/cinema_components/readme.md

 The **CinemaComponents.min.js** file can be built with whatever minify-ing tool you prefer, but please be aware of the following rules when building:
 * Database.js *must* be included before Component.js
-* Component.js *must* be included before Glyph.js and Pcoord.js
+* Component.js *must* be included before Glyph.js, Pcoord.js, ImageSpread.js and Query.js
 * Pcoord.js *must* be included before PcoordSVG.js

 ## Full Documentation Coming Soon

 ## Changelog
+### Version 2.1
+- Added ImageSpread and Query components (ported over from pcoord_viewer project)
+- Added destroy() function to Component
 ### Version 2.0
 - First release of this major rewrite